Australian government debt: Net government debt

 Net government debt is defined by the International Monetary Fund as "gross debt minus financial assets corresponding to debt instruments".
 Financial assets corresponding to debt instruments include currency and deposits, debt securities and loans.
 In the context of the budget, general government sector net debt is equal to the sum of deposits held, government securities (at market value), loans and other borrowing, minus the sum of cash and deposits, advances paid and investments, loans and placements.
 The net debt to GDP ratio over time is influenced by a government surplus/deficit or due to growth of GDP and inflation, as well as movements in the market value of government securities which may in turn be influenced by movements in general interest rates and currency values.

-Australia's net government debt as percentage of GDP in the 2016–17 budget was estimated at 18.9% ($326.0 billion); much lower than most developed countries.
-The budget forecasted that net government debt would increase to $346.8 and $356.4 billion in 2017–18 and 2018–19 respectively.
-However, despite continuing to rise in aggregate terms, growth in the economy means the government expects the proportion of debt to GDP to peak at 19.2% in 2017–18 before starting to fall thereafter.

-The net government debt was negative (i.e. The Australian government had net positive bond holdings) in the 2006–07-year for the first time in three decades, from an original peak of 18.5% of GDP ($96 billion) in 1995–96.
+The net government debt was negative (the Australian government had net positive bond holdings) in the 2006–07 year for the first time in three decades, from an original peak of 18.5% of GDP ($96 billion) in 1995–96.
 The reduction in net debt is attributable to the consistent budget surpluses in the mid-2000s.